ashan-portfolio/My-Portfolio/README.md

 ## 🧠 About Me

-Hi, I'm a MSc Data Analytics 2025 graduate and this is my portfolio to showcase my technical and programming skills
+Hi, I am a recent MSc Data Analytics graduate with experience in statistical modelling, machine learning and data visualisation through previous jobs and academic projects.
+I have developed my problem-solving skills and critical thinking, with experience analysing large datasets and building interactive dashboards through software such as Python, Power BI, SQL and R. I am now Seeking to apply these skills in a dynamic, data-driven environment.
+Here are some projects I have undertaken to keep improving and learning new skills.

 ## 📂 Projects